 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 Saving for a vacation is really not a heck of a lot different than saving for any big purchase—be it a new car, a wedding, or a home of your own.
+You want to be focused now so that you can find time to reduce stress while on holiday.
 It takes discipline to accomplish the first and most important principle of saving for anything: managing to spend a little less than you earn.

 A little straight talk before we get to the brass tacks of saving for that vacation of yours.
 There are two super important questions you should ask yourself before you endeavor to save for a vacation:

 Questions to ask yourself before saving for a car